m-needham/ensemble_analysis/README.md

 > For instructions on how to use this script, see `INSTRUCTIONS.md`

-**Updated 2 November 2022**
+**Updated 3 November 2022**

 This directory contains a template for analyzing large ensembles of climate simulations with a custom analysis function.
 Most of the code in this directory does not need to change for different analysis goals.
-Instead it is designed for the user to specify the functions `custom_variable_list`, `custom_preprocess_function`, and `custom_analysis_function` to be applied identically to each ensemble member, and a `custom_save_function` to control the management of output files.
+Instead it is designed for the user to specify the functions `custom_variable_list`, `custom_preprocess_function`, and `custom_analysis_function` to be applied identically to each ensemble member.

 #### Contents